-The page reloads and the Suppress Rule Name filter is added at the bottom left corner.
+The page reloads, and the Suppress Rule Name filter is added at the lower-left corner.

 - Search the Suppress Rule Name filter and click the rule.

-If no rule name displays, it is because of these reasons:
+If no rule name displays, it is because the rules are not suppressing the

 See Searching Alarms for more information about the icons below the filters.